cis-ds/course-site/content/notes/shiny.markdown

 Add this code to your server.
 Don't overwrite the previous definition of `output$hourlyPlot`, just add this code before or after that, but inside the server function.
 Run your app, and be amazed!
 You can now see a table showing the number of wage employees per department that match your criteria.

+{{% alert note %}}

-> Notice that in building `ui`, we are using a predefined function called `fluidPage()` so all of our different elements for the UI are separated by commas.
+Notice that in building `ui`, we are using a predefined function called `fluidPage()` so all of our different elements for the UI are separated by commas.
 This is because each element for the page is an argument for the `fluidPage()` function.
 In building `server`, we are writing a new function.
 For this reason we don't have to separate each element with a comma.
 We just write it like we would any other function!

+{{% /alert %}}

 **Exercise:** Add a new output.
 Either a new plot, a new table, or some piece of text that changes based on the inputs.
 For example, you could add a text output (`textOutput()` in the UI, `renderText()` in the server) that says how many results were found.
 If you choose to do this, I recommend first adding the output to the UI, then building the output in the server with static text to make sure you have the syntax correct.
 Only once you can see the text output in your app you should make it reflect the inputs.
 Pro-tip: since `textOutput()` is written in the UI, you can wrap it in other UI functions.
 For example, `h2(textOutput(...))` will result in larger text.